 importance of the particular notification was determined to be equal whether a Service Provider was acting as the Old Service Provider or the New Service Provider for the port

 Notification priorities are applied to the XML interface, however, all attributes in the StatusAttributeValueChange notification have been merged into the AttributeValueChange notification as indicated in the XML Schema.
 Only the AttributeValueChange notification is used in the XML interface (business rules applying priority are the same except where noted in the table).

+Notification suppression on requests will be processed according to the results of notification suppression options on a request, along with notification suppression authorization list data.